alestrunda/pexeso/README.md

-# Pexeso (concentration) game
+# Pexeso, or known also as a concentration game

 HTML5 game, using jQuery, single or multiplayer.
-For more info please view docs.html
+For more info please view `docs.html`.

-Was available for purchase on Codecanyon.net few years age, now public under MIT license.
+Was available for purchase on Codecanyon.net some years ago, now public under MIT license.

 [Online](http://pexeso.alestrunda.cz)